Divorce and Separation

 - Covers many aspects of divorce and separation, including mediation, choosing a lawyer, going to court, your rights and obligations

 - An area in each family courthouse where you can receive free information about divorce, separation and related family law issues (child custody, access, support, property division and child protection) and referrals to community resources.
 Each FLIC has a variety of publications available addressing these issues, as well as guides to court procedures.
 Staff and Advice Lawyers are also available at designated hours

 - Family Law Information (Community Legal Education Ontario)

 - Information about many family law issues, including divorce, custody, support, and property division.

 - Extensive list of books and websites for adults and children covering separation and divorce, parenting, emotional and financial issues.
 Includes age appropriate reading suggestions and interactive websites.

-- Your Legal Rights (Community Legal Education Ontario)
+- Steps to Justice (Community Legal Education Ontario)